-***Your health and the health of our associates are our priorities.
-As our office reopens to the public we find it necessary to make some changes in order to create a safe environment for everyone.
-Beginning June 1, 2020:
+Your health and the health of our associates are our priorities.
+As our office is now reopen to the public we find it necessary to make some changes in order to create a safe environment for everyone:

-Our office will be marked to help comply with social distancing guidelines.
+- Our office has been marked to help comply with social distancing guidelines.

-We will only assist 1 person at each customer counter.
+- We are assisting one person at a time at each customer counter.

-High traffic areas including our information desk, customer counters and the waiting chairs will be sanitized multiple times throughout the day.
+- High traffic areas including our information desk, customer counters and the waiting chairs are being sanitized multiple times throughout the day.

 OUR MISSION STATEMENT